Last update June 30, 2025

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-The small dose and low plasma absorption of most topical ophthalmic preparations make it unlikely the passage of significant amount of such a product to breast milk, so the use as ophthalmic eye drops poses a very low risk while breastfeeding.
+The small dose and low plasma absorption of most topical ophthalmic preparations make it unlikely that significant amounts will pass into breast milk, so its use as ophthalmic eye drops would have a very low risk during breastfeeding.

-In addition, its short half-life and high plasma protein binding capacity make it even more unlikely any passage to the breast milk.
+In addition, its short half-life, high plasma protein binding and large volume of distribution make it even more unlikely to pass into breast milk.